jmroche/cloudops/aws-scripts/s3-incomplete-mpu/README.md

         )
 ```

 This is a list of dictionaries (each dictionary being a rule).
 We iterate through every rule and check if key ```AbortIncompleteMultipartUpload``` exists.
 If so, a rule containing the policy we need already exist and there's nothing do.
-Otherwise, we first check if we are running in ```DRY_RUN``` and if not create the rule.
+Otherwise, we first check if we are running in ```DRY_RUN``` and if not, create the rule.
 This is done in the below code segment:

 ```
 else:
         print(f"Bucket {bucket} has already created Lifecycle Rules: \nChecking if there is an Incomplete MPU rule in place...")

         # Go through all the lifecycle rules configured in the bucket
         for rule in bucket_lifecycle["Rules"]:

             if rule.get("AbortIncompleteMultipartUpload"):
                 print(f"The following Incomplete MPU rule already exist: {rule['ID']}.
 Nothing to do.")
             else:
                 print(f"No Incomplete MPU rule exist for this bucket: {bucket}...Adding one")

                 if not DRY_RUN:
                     response = create_incomplete_mpu_policy(bucket=bucket)
                     print(f"Incomplete MPU Lifecycle rule created for bucket {bucket}: \n{response}")
                 else:
                     print(f"Not changing bucket {bucket}.
 Running in DRY RUN Mode")
 ```

-* As mentioned a few times already, we apply this rule to the bucket by calling the ```create_incomplete_mpu_policy()``` function and passing the bucket we want to update as an argument.
+* As mentioned a few times already, we apply this rule to the bucket by calling the ```create_incomplete_mpu_policy()``` function and passing the bucket name we want to update as an argument.
 First, let's  take a look at the rule we want to apply:

 ```
 rule = {